temboo/python-examples/README.md

 ###Quickstart
  1. Sign up for a free account at [temboo.com](https://temboo.com)
- 2. Download the Temboo Python SDK from [www.temboo.com/download](https://www.temboo.com/download) and install it in your IDE of choice
+ 2. Download and install the Temboo Python SDK -  [temboo.com/download](https://www.temboo.com/download)
  3. Clone the repo: `git clone git@github.com:temboo/python-examples.git`
  4. Open the example you'd like to use, and update the constants with your Temboo account information (and, if applicable, your 3rd party service credentials)